responsible-ai-collaborative/aiid/README.md

 ```
 About Realm API Keys: https://www.mongodb.com/docs/realm/authentication/api-key/

-## Facebook login integration
+## Social Networks login integration

-To allow users to login with Facebook, you will need to add the following configuration to your Atlas App Service.
+To enable social network logins, you will need to add the following configuration to your Atlas App Service.

 Add these app values following the instructions in the [Atlas App Services documentation](https://www.mongodb.com/docs/atlas/app-services/values-and-secrets/define-a-value/).